HAPPY NEW YEAR TO YOU ALL.

 Nigel Dunnett is a professor of Planting Design and Vegetation Technology at Sheffield University and has spent many years researching plant communities around the world, developing versatile growing mediums and using that knowledge to create high impact, low input gardens returning the green to our grey urban spaces.

-Nigel is famed in particular for the 2012 London Olympic gardens (in collaboration with Sarah Price and James Hitchmough), his highly adaptable drench/drought tolerant work dotted around the urban spaces of Sheffield, and the spectacular Beech Gardens at the Barbican in London.
+Nigel is famed in particular for the 2012 London Olympic gardens (in collaboration with Sarah Price and James Hitchmough), his highly adaptable drench/drought tolerant work dotted around the urban spaces of Sheffield, the 2022 Superbloom at the Tower of London, and the spectacular Beech Gardens at the Barbican.

 From this vast depth of scientific and practical knowledge comes this book offering an insight into the development of the naturalistic planting movement, his own philosophies, with practical advice on how to achieve ‘the look’ yourself.